 For pre-colonial Indian economic history, see Moosvi, The Economy of the Mughal Empire c.
 1595: A Statistical Study.

-Parthasarathi, How Europe Got Rich and Asia Did Not: Global Economic Divergence, 1600–1850 (2011) tries to do for India what Kenneth Pomeranz had done for China — a case that Asia in 1800 was just as ready for the Industrial Revolution as Northwest Europe.
-But Parthasarathi doesn’t quite make the cut, and I can’t recommend the book.
-In my mind his book ends up being the best of a vast and obscure stockpile of writings accumulated by Indian writers in the last 100 years screaming from the rooftops about India’s contribution to the Industrial Revolution and railing against Britain’s hypocritical imposition of free trade on India.
+Parthasarathi, How Europe Got Rich and Asia Did Not: Global Economic Divergence, 1600–1850 (2011) tries to do for India what Kenneth Pomeranz had done for China.
+But Parthasarathi doesn’t quite make the cut, and I can’t recommend the book for reasons I touch on here.

 But the historians Pomeranz and Parthasarathi (as well as Joseph Inikori) are so much better at writing economic history than others trained in history departments!
 In fact, if the “historians of capitalism” all reasoned and wrote like Pomeranz, Parthasarathi, and Inikori, I would probably still disagree with them but I would bitch less about them !

 Given Japan’s status as the premier non-Western late industrialiser, there should be more books on Japan’s economic development with updated research.
 An ideal volume would start from the late Tokugawa period with Japan’s own version of the “industrious revolution” and the Meiji Restoration.
 It should also cover not only Japan’s pre-war industrialisation but also assessments of Japan’s post-war industrial policy and state planning (as described by Chalmers Johnson).
-Some books with various shortcomings:
+Nothing really fits that bill in English:

 - Macpherson, The Economic Development of Japan 1868-1941 (1995)